martinnnuez/Energy_Efficiency/README.md

 The main goal of this project is to predict the "Heating Load" using different building attributes.

 **Note:** The dataset also includes another variable, "Cooling Load," which can be predicted from the provided features.
-However, our primary focus will be on predicting the "Heating Load" using Hugging Face's NLP model.

 ## Dataset